junxit/us-congress-bills-114/metadata.md

 - House — Financial Services Committee

+## Recorded votes (1)

+- 2016-12-05 — [House 114-2-602](votes/house-114-2-0602.md) — On Motion to Suspend the Rules and Pass — **Passed** (391–2)

 ## Actions

 - 2016-12-02 — Introduced in House
 - 2016-12-02 — Introduced in House
 - 2016-12-02 — Referred to the House Committee on Financial Services.
+- 2016-12-05 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-12-05 — Considered as unfinished business. (consideration: CR H7176-7177)
+- 2016-12-05 — Considered under suspension of the rules. (consideration: CR H7152-7156)
+- 2016-12-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6427.
+- 2016-12-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-12-05 — Mr. Garrett moved to suspend the rules and pass the bill.
+- 2016-12-05 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 391 - 2 (Roll no. 602). (text: CR H7152-7154)
+- 2016-12-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 391 - 2 (Roll no. 602).(text: CR H7152-7154)